christiancuray/christiancuray/README.md

 # 💫 About Me:
- am a Computer Programming and Analysis student at Seneca Polytechnic, passionate about coding and problem-solving.
+ I am a Computer Programming and Analysis student at Seneca Polytechnic, passionate about coding and problem-solving.
 Skilled in C++, Web Development, and SQL

 ## 🌐 Socials: